tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA.md

 We want to create a Filter that allows us to measure the People that hit Step 1 of the Account Creation process and then call within 1 day.

 2. Lets configure the filter:
-      - Drag the “Web page name" dimension from the Components menu into the drop zone
+      - Drag the "Web page name" dimension from the Components menu into the drop zone
-      - Type in  "create account: step 1“ into the select value field
+      - Type in "create account: step 1" into the select value field
-      - Drag the "Calls" metric and drop it under the criteria for the "webPagename".
+      - Drag the "Calls" metric and drop it under the criteria for the "webPagename"
-      - Change the "equals 1" for Calls to "exists".
+      - Change the "equals 1" for Calls to "exists"
-      - Click on the "And" between the two and change it to "Then".
+      - Click on the "And" between the two and change it to "Then"
-      - Click on the clock image to the right of "Then" and select "within".
+      - Click on the clock image to the right of "Then" and select "within"
-      - Change the "Week(s)" to Day(s).
+      - Change the "Week(s)" to Day(s)
-      - Change the Include from "Event" to Person".
+      - Change the Include from "Event" to Person"
       - Give the Filter a name of "Account Creation Start - Call within 1 Day“
       - Click “Save”